History Books

 Οι υπνοβάτες, How Europe went to war in 1914

-In the morning of June 28, 1914, when Archduke Ferdinand, the heir of Austria, arrived with his wife at the Sarajevo train station, Europe was still living in peace.
-Thirty-seven days later, it was at...
+The most comprehensive, accurate, dramatic book about the causes and triggers of the Great War.
+On the morning of June 28, 1914, when Archduke Ferdinand, heir to Austria, arrived with his wife at the Sarajevo train station, Europe was still at peace.
+Thirty-seven days later, it was at war.
+The ensuing conflict left over fifteen million dead, destroyed three...

 See full description